arfc/moltres/problems/LOSCA/README.md

 # To simulate HX failure transient:

-1) run the input files in this directory until they come to steady-state. ctrl-c'ing out of the sim may be good since the temperature appears to very gently oscillate in steady-state, thus never making it to the 10000 s mark.
+1. Mesh the geo file: `gmsh -2 2d_lattice_structured.geo`

+2. Run the master input file `auto_diff_rho.i` in this directory:
+   `mpirun -np 8 moltres-opt -i auto_diff_rho.i`

-2) the input in HXFailure will look in the above directory for the correct output files to kick the simulation off on steady-state.
+3. `cd` into the `HXFailure` directory and run the master input file (same name: `auto_diff_rho.i`).
+This input file in HXFailure will look in the above directory for the correct output files to kick the simulation off on steady-state.

-3) The HXFailAdiabatic case is just like HXFailure, but instead of holding vessel walls at 900K, the vessel walls are held at inlet temperature.
-This models perfect heat conduction between the downcomer and core with zero conduction to the outside world.
-Ideally, some asymtotic temperature should be reached given that the reactor has a negative temperature coefficient of reactivity for all temperatures over operating temp.